 - How will pedestrian and cycling access be maintained during construction?

-- Who will complete the work?
+- Who is completing the work?

 - When was the last investment in the bridge made?

-- How will the bridge be improved?
+- How has the bridge improved?

 - How does this project compare to other recent bridge projects?

 - How will these repairs affect the bridge’s lifespan?

 - Can’t the bridge just be repainted?

 - Have you considered adding another vehicle lane to the 5th Street Bridge?